Using a wide drywall trowel to skim coat over heavy wall texture, flattening the surface as the joint compound is pulled smooth

 Step 4: Wet-Smooth Ridges for a Dust-Free Finish

-After the first coat dries, you may see a few streaks or ridges.
-Lightly wipe the surface with a large, damp sponge to knock down high spots and blend edges.
-Keep a bucket of water nearby, so you can rinse often.
+As the first coat starts to dry, you may see a few streaks or ridges.
+You can smooth all those imperfections out by lightly wiping the joint compound with a large, damp sponge.
+Keep a bucket of water nearby, so you can rinse out the sponge often.

 Step 5: Apply a Second Coat for Smooth, Paint-Ready Walls